-If we had to single-out one Bordeaux region to head the list, there would be no argument.
+If we had to single out one Bordeaux region to head the list, there would be no argument.
 World-renowned and adored by every wine lover on the planet, Pauillac needs little introduction.
 It lays claim to three legendary wine estates – Chateau Latour, Lafite, and Mouton Rothschild.
 All of which are delightfully different in style.

 The region lies between St-Julien to the south and St-Estephe to the north.
 The zone consists of about 1,230 hectares of vineyards, which on average produce 7 million bottles of wine.
 Pauillac boasts 18 classed growths and about sixteen cru bourgeois.
-As one would expect, Lafite, Latour and Mouton Rothschild occupy the prime spots in terms of terroir – Latour’s proximity to the estuary famously ensures that the estate hardly ever suffers from frost, enabling it to make great wine in terrible years, such as 1991.
+As one would expect, Lafite, Latour, and Mouton Rothschild occupy the prime spots in terms of terroir – Latour’s proximity to the estuary famously ensures that the estate hardly ever suffers from frost, enabling it to make a great wine in terrible years, such as 1991.
 First Growths Lafite and Mouton Rothschild are not as close to the estuary as Latour, but they occupy an enviable location on a gravel plateau.
 Lafite marks the northernmost boundary of Pauillac – St Estephe is but a stone’s throw away.

 Explore the Pauillac wine region with Cellar Tours on a Bordeaux Wine Tour.
 Enjoy exclusive VIP tastings at top first growth chateaux and dine at the best local restaurants.